Indiana State University: Colleges

 ISU is also a member of the College Consortium of Western Indiana.
 This membership allows students who are full-time at their home institution to take classes at the other member institutions of Rose-Hulman Institute of Technology and Saint Mary-of-the-Woods College.

 Library

 The Cunningham Memorial Library collections include more than two million items.
 Undergraduate students may check out most materials for a three-week loan period, using their student ID.
-The library is part of the Library Consortium of Vigo County.
-Through a search engine called Fusion, students may search through 400,000 records found in the library catalogs for the Rose-Hulman Institute of Technology, Saint Mary-of-the-Woods College, and the Vigo County Public Library.

 Accreditation

 Indiana State University as a whole has been accredited by The Higher Learning Commission continuously since 1915.
 The Scott College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and the Bayh College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The doctoral program in clinical psychology (Psy.D.) is accredited by the American Psychological Association (APA).
 The School of Music is accredited by the National Association of Schools of Music (NASM).
 The nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The Bachelor in Social Work program and the Master in Social Work program are both accredited by the Council on Social Work Education (CSWE).
 The Doctor of Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).